tenkabuto/aphorisms/manuscript/chapter1.md

 > Few lose sleep wondering if someone else is wrong.

-## Contradicting Ourselves
-> We speak of science but listen for magic.

 ## To Whom the Person in the Mirror Laughs At
 > No person is more deserving of mockery than one who cannot laugh at themselves.

-## Mo' Money, Less Money
-> Money that is quickly gained is quickly lost.[^mex-folk]

-  [^mex-folk]:Upon posting a [blog about this aphorism](http://brandon.zeroqualms.net/money-quickly-gained-is-quickly-lost/), I learned from my friend Arturo Vergara that, despite how I thought of this aphorism on my own, it is also, word-for-word (aside from being in Spanish?), a Mexican folk saying.